bbj3/bbj3.github.io/about.md

 title: About
 permalink: /about/
 ---
-MSc Physics from ETH Zurich (2017 pending)
+MSc Physics from ETH Zurich (2017)

 BSc Software Engineering from the University of Iceland (2015)